 Back in December, we featured TUNE customer FabFitFun in a piece on the subscription economy.
 We noted how the company turned the subscription box model into a win-win for consumers and affiliates alike.
 Since then, the market has also taken note: the company passed $200 million in revenue in 2018, and secured $80 million in funding earlier this year.
 FabFitFun is a prime example of how to align business goals and marketing partnerships for exceptional results.

-Let’s take a look at the strategies behind their success.
+Let’s take a look at the partner marketing strategies behind their success.

 A Company Built By Influencers